arvind2602/myBlogs/content/posts/DSA.md

 - Community and resources: Evaluate the size and activity of the language's community, as it can provide support, resources, and collaboration opportunities.
 - Library and framework support: Assess the availability of data structures and algorithms libraries and frameworks in the language, which can streamline DSA development.

-## Comparing Popular Programming Languages for DSA
+## Comparing Popular Programming Languages for DSA:

 ### 📌 Java
 - Widely used language with robustness and platform independence.